 Having a clear understanding of the roles helps you set expectations.

 Once you decide what type of professional to hire, please check out these resources to help guide your hiring process: Three Questions to Ask Before Hiring a Web Developer and Three Signs you’ve Found a Rockstar Developer.

-If you’re not sure what you need, schedule a free Technology Breakthrough Session.
-As a small business technology strategist, I help you create a technology plan to support your business vision that can save you thousands of dollars in the long run.
+If you’re not sure what you need, schedule a free consultation.
+I will help you create a technology plan to support your business vision that can save you thousands of dollars in the long run.